-- If the slurry has been drained out of the system, the Earth System’s Operator – that what this job is called – removes the 15 pound strainer cover and pulls out the strainer basket, cleans it out and starts over again.
+- If the slurry has been drained out of the system, the Earth System’s Operator – that is what this job is called – removes the 15 pound strainer cover and pulls out the strainer basket, cleans it out and starts over again.

 That is the regular cleaning process or if the system is clogged by a full strainer.

-One night, Cindy Manning arrives at work and found that they system she was working on was clogged.
+One night, Cindy Manning arrives at work and found that the system she was working on was clogged.
 Being a new employee, she calls her supervisor; a gentleman named Joe Rivera and asked for help.
 Mr. Rivera asks Henry Taylor to help who in turn asks Mike Foster to assist Cindy in unclogging the system.
 You are going to have the opportunity to meet Mr. Foster.
 Foster is an important witness because he is the only living eye witness to the accident.

 So Mr. Foster tries to stick a rod up to clear out the blockage.
 Then he tries to squirt some water.
 Nothing worked.
 So they stand there talking, trying to figure out what to do next.
-Suddenly, hot slurry heated to between 160 and 185 degrees Fahrenheit comes down on Cindy Manning.
+Suddenly, hot slurry heated to between 160 and 185 degrees comes down on Cindy Manning.
 She tries to escape but she falls.
 When she gets up, she is covered in this hot chemical slurry.

-Six days later, Cindy Manning died.
+After six days of unimaginable suffering, Cindy Manning died.